Windows

 How to Open Devices and Printers in Windows 11

-If you want to see and manage all the devices and printers connected to your Windows 11 PC, there’s a special folder called Devices and Printers.
-This folder helps you check the status of your devices, add new ones, remove old ones, and change their settings — all in one place.
+Want to see and manage all the devices-and-printers-in-windows-11/" class="sal-link" rel="noopener" target="_blank" data-sal-id="22714">devices and printers connected to your Windows 11 computer?
+There’s a special folder called Devices and Printers that does exactly that.
+Why use it?
+Because it helps you check what devices are connected, add new ones, remove old ones, and change their settings all in one place.

-Windows 11 hides this folder a bit, but don’t worry!
-Below are simple ways to open the Devices and Printers folder.
+Windows 11 doesn’t make this folder easy to find.
+But don’t worry!
+Here are simple ways to open it.

 Open Devices and Printers Using the Settings App

-Follow these easy steps to open Devices and Printers from the Windows Settings:
+Follow these easy steps to open Devices and Printers from Windows Settings:

 1. Open the Settings app: